Aquatic Diploma in Sporting Excellence (DiSE)

 About the DiSE programme

-• Prepare athletes for a lifelong, high-performance journey in aquatics.
+• Prepare for a lifelong, high-performance journey in aquatics

-• Gain skills and knowledge to receive the Pearson Edexcel Level 3 Diploma in Sporting Excellence Qualification.
+• Gain skills and knowledge to achieve the Pearson BTEC Level 3 Diploma in Sporting Excellence

-• Gain sport specific experience through training camps and completion of the Diploma.
+• Gain sport specific experience through workshops and training camps

 How does it work?

-The DiSE programme is delivered across England by Swim England in collaboration with Loughborough College.
-The programme is specially designed to run alongside, and complement, the athletes’ chosen further education, A Levels or a BTEC qualification, as well as their club’s training programme.
+The programme is specially designed to run alongside, and complement, the athletes’ chosen Further Education programme (i.e. A Levels, BTEC or non-sports Apprenticeship), as well as their club’s training programme.

-The DiSE 2023 programme will run over two academic years from September 2023 to July 2025.
-Each athlete will be allocated an experienced Swim England DiSE Assessor, who is there to support the athlete through every step of their programme.
-Delivery will take place through Swim England workshops, camps, club visits and online one-to-one progress reviews, supported by professional coaches, specialist practitioners, talent staff and DiSE assessors.
+The 2024 DiSE programme will run over two academic years (Yr 12-13) from September 2024 to July 2026.
+Each athlete will be allocated an experienced Swim England DiSE Assessor, who will support the athlete through every step of their programme.
+Delivery will take place through both online and face to face workshops, camps and online 1-2-1 progress reviews, supported by skilled coaches, specialist practitioners, DiSE Assessors and the wider Talent team.

 Loughborough College